Spencer Krug Ranks His Favourite Song from Each of His Projects, Including Wolf Parade, Moonface and Sunset Rubdown

 That's why, as his band Sunset Rubdown reunite for their first album in 15 years, Krug slightly rewrote the rules of our column, instead picking seven songs — each one from a different project.

-"I'm not one for making lists and picking favourites, but trying to choose just one song from each of my projects — past and present — seems like a fun exercise, so why not," he told Exclaim!
+"I'm not one for making lists and picking favourites, but trying to choose just one song from each of my projects — past and present — seems like a fun exercise, so why not," he tells Exclaim!

 He went chronologically (with one exception), reflecting back on one of his first songs as Wolf Parade's co-frontman (rather than simply their keyboardist), his mom's favourite song he's written, and the song he gotten right on the first take.
 There's also a shoutout for a favourite song on Sunset Rubdown's characteristically fidgety yet melodic new album, Always Happy to Explode.